 However, the introduction of digital currencies raises considerable challenges, including cybersecurity and privacy protection.

-In this article, we discuss the key benefits and potential of CBDCs, provide an overview of the current landscape of projects in early 2022 and present some of the challenges that CBDC deployments will face.
+In this article, we discuss the key benefits and potential of CBDCs, provide an overview of the current landscape of projects in 2023 and present some of the challenges that CBDC deployments will face.

-One such challenge is the support of offline CBDC payments, and the article is complemented with a position paper from Thales describing how offline CBDC payments could be designed.
+One such challenge is the support of offline CBDC payments, and the article is complemented by a position paper from Thales describing how offline CBDC payments could be designed.

 Digital cash: from cryptocurrencies to government-backed digital currencies